-You can create Normal / Foreign tables.
-Click the down arrow next to III New Table from the object toolbar and choose the table type.
+You can create Normal / Foreign / Partitioned tables.
+To create a new normal table, simply click \blacksquare from the object toolbar.
+Or, you can click and hold the \blacksquare button and choose the table type.

-There are two ways to open a table with graphical fields, right-click a table and select:
+There are two ways to open a table with graphical fields, control-click a table and select:

 Option Description Open Table Navicat loads all your BLOB fields (images) while opening the table.
 Open Table (Quick) Faster performance for opening the graphical table, as BLOB fields (images) will not be loaded until you click on the cell.
-(It is invisible by default until you hold down the SHIFT key when right-clicking the table.)
+(It is invisible by default until you hold down the OPTION key when choosing the pop-up menu.)